mdklatt/clion-remote/README.rst

 Use `YouTrack`_ to report new bugs, find workarounds for existing bugs, and make feature requests.
 Many remote development bugs are attached to `CPP-744`_.

-For best results with a Vagrant remote host, the VM should be running before opening the project in CLion.
-Still, it's possible for the project to get in an inconsistent state that will affect file syncing.

-Suggested solutions include:

-- Run ``Tools->CMake->Reload CMake Project``
+It will sometimes be necessary to run ``Tools->CMake->Reload CMake Project`` to force CLion to reconnect to the remote host.

+It is possible for the project to get into an inconsistent state that will disrupt file syncing.
+In some cases, CLion will be unable to sync updated build files from the remote machine to the local machine.
+In other cases, CLion will stop syncing local source files to the remote machine.
+If this occurs, try these troubleshooting steps:

 - Run ``Tools->CMake->Reset Cache and Reload Project``
 - Run ``File->Invalidate Caches / Restart``
 - Restart the Vagrant VM
-- Delete the Toolchain configuration and recreate it
+- Delete the remote Toolchain configuration and recreate it